dereknovak/Personal-Resources/definitions.md

 - Blocks

-  This example demonstrates how Ruby approaches **variable scope** in regards to blocks.
+  This example illustrates how Ruby approaches **variable scope** in regards to blocks.
 A block establishes its own scope that can access local variables initialized outside of it, but not the other way around.

   Example (block)
   ```Ruby